 Alexis Sanchez won't be taking part as Chile fell at the final hurdle, although their absence at the tournament influenced Argentina's inclusion, meaning fans won't have to miss out on seeing Lionel Messi turn out for the Albiceleste.
 Similarly, Zlatan Ibrahimovic has retired from international football and will not represent Sweden in Russia, despite teasing the media and fans with vague suggestions that he would be going to the tournament.

-However, even those nations who did qualify for the tournament will be worrying about the fitness of their star players ahead of the competition and some teams have been dealt personnel blows already.
+However, even those nations who did qualify for the tournament are worrying about the fitness of their star players ahead of the competition and some teams have been dealt personnel blows already.

 Gareth Southgate had to re-think his plans for England after Liverpool duo Alex Oxlade-Chamberlain and Joe Gomez sustained season-ending injuries, while Adam Lallana – fresh from injury return – did not make the final 23-man cut but has been placed on standby.